Vienna 3 day itinerary from locals

 Note: this article contains a few friendly affiliate links.
 Shall you make a purchase, we get a commission at no extra cost for you.

 Firstly, for the book lovers among you, we have written an article on our favorite books about Vienna to take along.
 The first two (Night Falls on the City and The World of Yesterday) are my personal favorites.
 Taking a book along in Vienna is as mandatory as the glass of water to your melange, as the city will offer you ample opportunities to enjoy it.

 Secondly, keep in mind that Vienna is a city best explored on foot and by tram.
 Additionally, metro connections are unbelievably fast, clean, safe, and reliable, one of the reasons Vienna has been in the top 5 cities with the highest quality of life in the world for as long as I can remember.
 Therefore, there’s absolutely no good reason to not go local in terms of using public transport and forego the overpriced bus tours.
+Solo travelers to Vienna will find this to be an amazingly safe city, while couples will find romantic Vienna a delight, and families will find many things to do in Vienna with kids!
 Regardless if you decide to take our advice or go for the comfort of the hop on hop off tour, we highly recommend you purchase the most convenient version of the Vienna Card that fits your needs.
 We have explained here why this is a great investment!

 DAY 1/ VIENNA 3 DAY ITINERARY